-These guidelines must be followed to ensure that the safety mechanisms in this instrument will operate properly.
-This mains supply for the instrument must be capable of the power requirements for the instrument as listed in Section 2.1, Specifications.
+- These guidelines must be followed to ensure that the safety mechanisms in this instrument will operate properly.
 The power cord of the instrument is equipped with a three-pronged grounding plug for your protection against electrical shock hazards.
 It must be plugged directly into a properly grounded three-prong receptacle.
 The receptacle must be installed in accordance with local codes and ordinances.
 Consult a qualified electrician.

-DO NOT use an extension cord or adapter plug.

-DO use a ground fault interrupt device.
-This instrument contains a fluid.
-A ground fault device is advised in case fluid is present in the electrical system and could cause an electrical shock.

-Always replace the power cord with an approved cord of the correct rating and type.
-If you have questions, contact a Authorized Service Center (see section 1.4).

-High voltage is used in the operation of this equipment.
+DO NOT use an extension cord or adapter plug. - DO use a ground fault interrupt device.
+This unit contains a liquid.
+A ground fault device is advised in case liquid is present in the electrical system and could cause an electrical shock. - Always replace the power cord with an approved cord of the correct rating and type.
+If you have questions, contact an Authorized Service Center (see Section 1.3). - High voltage is used in the operation of this equipment.
 Severe injury or death may result if personnel fail to observe the safety precautions.
-Before working inside the equipment, turn off the power and disconnect the power cord.
+Before working inside the equipment, turn off the power and disconnect the power cord. - Keep all combustible materials away from the bath.
+Operate the bath on a heatproof surface such as concrete.
+Provide a means of safety for containing any spill, which may occur.